Neoteroi/BlackSheep-Docs/docs/routing.md

 ```

 !!! info "About Router and RoutesRegistry"

-    Controllers routes use a "RoutesRegistry" to support dynamic generation of
+    Controller routes use a "RoutesRegistry" to support the dynamic generation
-    paths by controller class name.
-Controllers routes are evaluated and merged
+    of paths by controller class name.
+Controller routes are evaluated and
-    into `Application.router` when the application starts.
+    merged into `Application.router` when the application starts.